IvS-KULeuven/ComboCode/Manual.md

 Especially the MCMax and GASTRoNOoM model output can also be more easily accessed through the Star() objects that represent each model in the model grid.
 They are accessible from the c1m.star_grid list (see above for more details).

 ### Plotting model output
+With the many reader classes and methods, the model output is always easily accessible for the user.
+However, ComboCode does provide some built-in plotting modules to plot modeled emission lines, SEDs, circumstellar profiles for temperature, density, etc. These modules can be used to make publication-quality plots through the use of configuration files (or cfg files).
+Most plotting methods have the option to pass such a cfg file.

+The most obvious way to plot model results (along with the data if available) is through the PLOT/CFG keywords listed at the bottom of the inputComboCode.dat file.
+Turning one of these on will produce a plot at the end of the CC session, and print out the filename of the plot.
+If you have loaded some models with the ComboCode object, and then wish to remake the plots after changing some parameters in the cfg files, then you can run c1m.runPlotManager() and the plots will be made anew.

+An example cfg file is available in cc/aux/plot\_config\_example.cfg.
+Any argument of the Plotting2.plotCols (or Plotting2.plotTiles) can be added in the cfg file.
+It converts lists and strings for you, through the use of the DataIO.readDict method.
+You can experiment with that method to see what is possible in terms of input.
+But most settings of the plots can be adapted this way.
+Some specific plotting methods also allow passing arguments through the cfg file and are used before calling the plotting method itself.

+An overview of all possible plot settings is available at <a href="http://ivs-kuleuven.github.io/ComboCode/ComboCode.cc.plotting.Plotting2-module.html#plotCols"> Plotting2.plotCols</a> and at <a href="http://ivs-kuleuven.github.io/ComboCode/ComboCode.cc.plotting.Plotting2-module.html#plotTiles"> Plotting2.plotTiles</a>.

 ## 7. Database management
 ComboCode provides basic database functionality to track and book-keep modeling output and data files.
 Any model that is calculated successfully is listed in the appropriate model database with its parameters and is assigned a model ID.
 Whenever ComboCode is ran, and requested models are found in the database, the model ID is returned instead of calculating the model anew.